LucasBR96/MAZE-MAKE/README.md

 ## What is MST?

-MST stands for *Minimum Spanning Tree*, a classic problem of graph theory. ( BLABLABLA )
+MST stands for *Minimum Spanning Tree*, a classic problem of graph theory.
+Given a graph **G( V , E )** that is positive weighted and non-directional, find the subgraph **A( Va , Ea )** in **G** that fits the three following rules:

+    1 - A have all nodes of G, i.e Va == V
+    2 - A is a Tree, i.e have no cicles
+    3 - The total weight of A is the smallest possible.

+the picture bellow gives a good example:

 ```
 imagem aqui
 ```

+The two algorithms described bellow are the most known for solving the MST problem.

 ### Kruskal